If you've blocked our ad, please consider unblocking it.

 Lands of Lore has an impressive number of unused items.

-This is the first item by default and is only a single mouse cursor.
-During the launch of this item, it's a broken bottle is visible.
+This is the first item by default and is represented by a single mouse cursor.
+Throwing this item, a broken bottle is shown.

 This is one of the arrows used by some enemies.
-She can do damage by throwing over enemies.
+It can do damage by throwing it at enemies.

 A single arrow shot by enemies.

 A flaming arrow shot by enemies.
-A crossbows use this kind of arrows.
+Crossbow "Valkyrie" use this kind of arrows.

 Another kind of arrow, but bigger.